 Advanced students can receive summer support, and gain professional experience, teaching their own seven week courses during Michigan's spring or summer half-terms.
 Courses include intermediate-level or topical offerings in such areas as formal logic, philosophy of science, moral problems, philosophy and literature, and philosophy of religion.
 Students must have achieved candidacy before taking up a spring/summer teaching position.
 Positions are posted; for additional information, contact the Graduate Coordinator.

 The Department guarantees summer fellowship support to all first-, second-, and third- year students in the Ph.D. program who have submitted (and are committed to undertaking) an approved plan of study to the Chair of the Graduate Studies The fellowship is designed to provide sufficient living expenses to free graduate students from the need to work for pay over the summer, so that they can focus on their studies.
-To that end, the Department will award $3,500 to each eligible student.
 This stipend may be combined with funding from other sources, including competitive fellowships.

 To be eligible for a summer stipend, students must undertake an acceptable plan of study.
 To be accepted, a plan of study: